hiufungleung/healermy/README.md

 > The app is using MELD sandbox as the FHIR service.
 Since the AWS outage on 20/10/2025, the service has been keeping degraded.
 When the app is performing a lot of actions and request in a short time, the FHIR service will be stuck and return 500 error.
 It is not the app's fault, we are trying to migrate to a more reliable service provider in the future.

 > ### COMP3820 Blackboard submission (not for GitHub)
 > The entire `env.local` is provided in the blackboard submission.
 Ensure the app is running at the port 3000, otherwise the authentication process cannot be completed as the callback url is `http://localhost:3000/api/auth/callback`.
 The dev server is running at port 3000 by default; in order to specify the port just in case, use `pnpm run dev -p 3000` to pass the port argument.
+Refer to Method 3 below for how to enable `pnpm`.
+>```bash
+> pnpm install
+> pnpm run dev -p 3000
+> ```

 A Next.js healthcare appointment management system using **SMART on FHIR** authentication and **pure FHIR R4** as the database.
 Built as a proof-of-concept demonstrating FHIR interoperability standards.